CtrlK

 100%

 This is a well-crafted skill description that excels across all dimensions.
-It provides specific concrete actions, comprehensive trigger terms that users would naturally use, explicit guidance on both what the skill does and when to use it, and maintains a clear distinctive niche in security incident response.
+It provides specific concrete actions, comprehensive trigger terms that users would naturally use, explicit 'when to use' guidance, and a clear security incident response niche that distinguishes it from other skills.
 The description uses proper third-person voice throughout.

 DimensionReasoningScore